-- A) Place a number to the right of each character quality in the Rating column (you may wish to use a pencil), using the following assessment scale from 1 to 6: - 1 ~ You are very weak at practicing the quality, and your words and actions are resulting in negative outcomes. - 2 ~ You are somewhat ineffective at practicing the quality, and your words and actions result in negative outcomes. - 3 ~ You are familiar with the quality, know quite well how to practice it, but you sometimes struggle to do so effectively. - 4 ~ You are practicing the quality effectively, but not consistently, and your words and actions usually result in positive outcomes. - 5 ~ You have the quality as a strength, but you often misuse it and need to moderate it. - 6 ~ You are consistently practicing the quality effectively, and your words and actions result in positive outcomes. - B) Put a check mark (\checkmark) next to those qualities on the worksheet that are clearly strengths (rated 4-6). - C) Put an ×next to the qualities that are too weak to practice effectively in a relationship (rated 1-3). - D) Circle the four qualities that you now want to focus initially on developing in yourself.
+- A) Place a number to the right of each character quality in the Rating column (you may wish to use a pencil), using the following assessment scale from 1 to 6: - 1 ~ You are very weak at practicing the quality, and your words and actions are resulting in negative outcomes. - 2 ~ You are somewhat ineffective at practicing the quality, and your words and actions result in negative outcomes. - 3 ~ You are familiar with the quality, know quite well how to practice it, but you sometimes struggle to do so effectively. - 4 ~ You are practicing the quality effectively, but not consistently, and your words and actions usually result in positive outcomes. - 5 ~ You have the quality as a strength, but you frequently misuse it and cause harm [Use it to excess or in the wrong time or place]. - 6 ~ You are consistently practicing the quality effectively, and your words and actions result in positive outcomes. - B) Put a check mark (\checkmark) next to those qualities on the worksheet that are clearly strengths (rated 4-6). - C) Put an "x" next to the qualities that are too weak to practice effectively in a relationship (rated 1-3). - D) Circle the four qualities that you now want to focus initially on developing in yourself.
 The qualities that you rated 1s, 2s, or 3s will be good choices for these four qualities.

-Character Quality Rating ✓ or × Character Quality Rating ✓ or x
+Character Quality Rating √ or × Character Quality Rating √ or ×

 Acceptance Courtesy

 Assertiveness Creativity

 Beauty Detachment

 Caring Discernment

 Chastity Encouragement

 Commitment Enthusiasm

 Compassion Equality

 Confidence Excellence

 Contentment Faithfulness

 Cooperation Flexibility

 Courage Forgiveness